thepangean/thepangean.github.io/_posts/2019-07-12-The-Wandering-Wondar.md

 Perhaps the only honest answer would be,

-I don’t know, I passed through it once, but I’ve really been there.”
+I don’t know, I passed through it once, but I’ve never really been there.”